Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Entrepreneurs are sharp, savvy and typically great at learning new skills.
 Yes, you absolutely could learn everything you need to know to create a marketing plan and execute effective marketing campaigns.

-As you scale, you must focus your time and energy on activities only you can handle.
+As your company grows, prioritize activities that require your expertise and vision.
 Marketing is crucial to your business’s long-term success.
 However, it’s a full-time gig in its own right, and you already have a big job: running your company.

 2. Hiring a marketing expert saves time and money.